amalyav7/AI-Bootcamp/Day2/problem_brief.md

 My App Will...: Remind users when to take their medication and verify it was taken while adjusting to the user's schedule.

-Scope for 10 Days: Train the AI to work around the users schedule and verifying that they take it.
+Scope for 10 Days: Train the AI to work around the users schedule and verify that they take it.